8ta4/say/README.md

 > How do I use an external mic?
 (Planned)

-Set up a hideaway.
+1. Set up a hideaway.

+1. Plug in your external mic.

+1. Get out of the hideaway.

+> How do I set up a hideaway?
+(Planned)

-1. Hit `⌘ + ,`
+1. Press `⌘ + ,`

-2. Click `Add the current network as a hideaway`
+1. Click `Add the current network as a hideaway`

-If you're not in a hideaway, `say` will try to use an external mic to cut down on background noise.

 > Which mic does this tool use in a hideaway?
 (Planned)